For the vast majority of us, sobriety didn’t “work” on the first attempt. Maybe it didn’t work on the second, third, fourth, or fifth either.

 2. Get Out Of Your Feelings

 I used to stew in my feelings for days on end.
 Getting drunk made it easier.
-I hated my life, was lonely, suffering crippling anxiety, no romantic prospects, job that drove me crazy – miserable!
+I hated my life, was lonely, suffering crippling anxiety, no romantic prospects, job that drove me crazy, and a lot of emotional baggage piled on my back.

 YOU have to intervene.
 You.
 The person that’s struggling to find air time inside that messy brain.
 And you really cannot do that if you spend all your time wallowing in emotions.

-Leave your emotions over there in the corner to do their thing while the real you assesses what is going on.
+Leave your emotions over there in the corner to do their thing while the real you assess what is going on.

 Once you do that, you’ve taken the first step towards disassociating with your emotions and recognizing that YOU are not all these raggedy feelings any more than you are an itch on your foot.